robdyke/r2d2/content/posts/discourse-power-politics/essay.md

 tags:
     - Third Year
     - Discourse, Power, Politics
-title: Do you agree with Hardt and Negri’s contention that we now live in the age of Empire?
+title: Do we live in the age of Empire?
+description: I wrote this essay in my third-year of my BA Politics, back in 2008.
+The module was 'Discourse, Power, Politics', taught by Dr Saul Newman
 toc: true
----

-I wrote this essay in my third-year of my BA Politics, back in 2008.
-The module was _Discourse, Power, Politics_, taught by Dr Saul Newman

 ---

 My reading of Hardt and Negri’s *Empire*[^1] has taken me on a personal